subtlepseudonym/subtlepseudonym.github.io/content/articles/power-monitoring-s31/index.md

 1. Remove the darker plastic panel with the power button.
 It should come off easily if you pry at it carefully.
 2. Slide out the plastic rails on the top and bottom corners, on the side with the male plug.
-3. Unscrew the three screws that were conceled by the plastic rails.
+3. Unscrew the three screws that were concealed by the plastic rails.
 4. The two parts of the case should now separate easily.

 ![a disassembled S31](disassembled.jpg)

 ## Attach the serial connection
->*Note*: Be absolutely certain that the S31 *is not* plugged in or powered in any way.
+>**Note**: Be absolutely certain that the S31 *is not* plugged in or powered in any way.
 The ground pin is connected to the live AC wire and it will electrocute you or fry your computer if it's plugged into the wall.

 Next, solder the jumper wires to the S31.
 The contacts we care about are labelled *vcc* (3v3 power), *rx* (receive), *tx* (transmit), and *gnd* (ground).

-The S31 has two sets of rx-tx contacts.
+The S31 has two sets of _rx-tx_ contacts.
 The pair closer to *gnd* isn't connected to anything.
-Solder the jumper wires to the rx-tx pair closer to *vcc*.
+Solder the jumper wires to the _rx-tx_ pair closer to *vcc*.
 If you're having trouble heating the ground contact, try carefully increasing the heat on your soldering iron or using a tip with more surface area.

 Let everything cool off, then attach the jumper wires to the usb-to-ttl adapter.
 Using the adapter linked in the first section, connect the labelled contacts as follows (formatted as `S31 to adapter`):
 - vcc to 3v3